Top 10 Best Trading Card Games

 Fantastic card game!
 Wonderful art!

 Great mechanics and a great set of art.
-Promos were full art and the impressive detail put into the cards deserve a spot on this list.
+Promos were full art, and the impressive detail put into the cards deserves a spot on this list.

 Although it's the hardest game out there, this game is great!